Clean bill of health for Munster and Leinster players

 Munster and Leinster have been given the greenlight to return to training on Monday by IRFU medics.

-140 players, coaches and staff underwent tests for coronavirus last week with medics today reporting ‘zero positive result.
+140 players, coaches and staff underwent tests for coronavirus last week with medics today reporting 'zero positive results'.

 The Polymerase Chain Reaction (PCR) testing was carried out by Cork based company Advanced Medical Services on behalf of the IRFU.